 and that is always in the datasheet.
 If it is given in mm2 divide by 100 to get

 When I get a fractional turn on the primary, I round up.
-It is more safe than rounding down.
+It is safer than rounding down.
 Higher turns

 on the primary means more inductance and less current at the same frequency.
 If you round down, you may